Sustainable development, complexity and change: thinking and practices for the SDG and other objectives

 GENERAL STRUCTURE AND DYNAMICS

-The first three days will comprehend lectures/seminars and guided moments of group discussion aimed at the integration of knowledge and experiences towards the production of new ideas and projects.
-The presentation of posters will take place in the afternoon of the first day.
-On the third day, the seminars and discussions will be supported by a graphic artist who will facilitate the integration of the reflections through a Visual Manifesto.
+The School will use a variety of platforms and techniques to support rich interactions and dialogues between the participants and ensure conditions for the emergence of novel and creative ideas.
+It will combine lectures/seminars and guided moments of group discussion aimed at the integration of knowledge and experiences towards the production of new ideas and projects.
+The presentation of posters will take place in the afternoon of the first day which will be reconstructed collectively during the event.
+A graphic artist will contribute to the facilitation of the event and the production of a final Visual Manifesto.

 Researchers, doctoral students, postdoctoral researchers, practitioners of NGO and NGOD, activists